Exercise Eleven

 ka toru

-NB Ka is pronounced long if the following word has only one long vowel or two short vowels.
+is elongated if the following word has only one long vowel or two short vowels.
 However, it is not normally written with a macron.

 For further explanations and exercises check: Te Kākano pp. 5